Myobrace® Expanders Vs Traditional Braces

 - Promotes healthy eating.

-Myobrace vs Healthy Start is a decision for the dentist to decided.
+Myobrace vs Healthy Start is a decision for the dentist to determine.
 Due to the way the appliances fit into the mouth, it forces users to breathe through their nose and keep the tongue in the correct resting position.
 It also helps users swallow correctly and keep their lips together.

 Besides helping users breathe correctly, it also gently widens the jaw to make room for the teeth.
 Since the teeth won’t be crowded because of a small jaw, they end up growing in much straighter decreasing the need for orthodontic treatment.